cpk26/personal_website/_posts/2024-05-21-radiance_methods.md

 layout: post
 title: "3D in Geospatial: NeRFs, Gaussian Splatting, and Spatial Computing"
 tags: AI radiance-fields nerf gaussian-splatting spatial-computing geospatial
-description: Neural Radiance Fields and Gaussian splatting provide new ways to create 3D replicas.
+description: Neural radiance fields and Gaussian splatting provide new ways to create 3D replicas.
 In this post I explore how they relate to traditional methods such as photogrammetry and 3D engines, their relationship to geospatial, and what applications we might see them in.
 ---

 ---
-Neural Radiance Fields and Gaussian splatting provide new ways to create 3D replicas.
+Neural radiance fields and Gaussian splatting provide new ways to create 3D replicas.
 In this post I explore how they relate to traditional methods such as photogrammetry and 3D engines, their relationship to geospatial, and what applications we might see them in.

 ---
 <br>
 Two standard ways for building 3D replicas are with photogrammetry or with a 3D development engine.
 Photogrammetry derives a 3D representation from a set of images of the site.
 The workflow typically uses a structure-from-motion algorithm to determine camera poses (location and orientation from which the photos were taken), then multi-view stereo to create a dense point-cloud, from which you develop a surface reconstruction.
 Using a 3D engine is conceptually the reverse of photogrammetry.
 You start with a blank scene and add in all the elements to approximate the real world.
 This allows you to replicate not only what currently exists, but also imagined past and future states.

-Neural Radiance Fields (NeRF) and Gaussian splatting are recent techniques which add to our repertoire of tools to make 3D replicas.
+Neural radiance fields (NeRF) and Gaussian splatting are recent techniques which add to our repertoire of tools to make 3D replicas.
 Both are similar to photogrammetry in that they are data-driven and reconstruct a scene based on images.
 First introduced in 2020 and 2023 respectively, they’ve rapidly grown in popularity -- apps like Polycam enable anyone to make a 3D scan and post it online.
 Both these techniques present novel solutions to the problems of inverse rendering (estimating physical attributes of a scene) and real-time novel-view synthesis (generating new images of the scene).

  <div class="text-center blog_image_vpad_100">